eylles/shed/readme.md

 - [ ] draw a logo/icon for shed to use in the repo

-## DO NOT USE THE GIT MASTER EVER!
+## DO NOT USE THE GIT MASTER EVER! or maybe DO!

-Ehhhh not really but the git master is not stable and may break without notice, in which case specify you used the master branch and not a release tag, i tend to use changes that have not yet been merged to master first cuz i develop this for myself as target audience second cuz it will break on my machine first before breaking on someone else's.
+Currently the master branch functions in a more consistent way than the stuff in the release tags do but it isn't really a stable work per se and things may break without notice altho i do try to test all commits before pushing i do not know what your config and setup are like so if you have an issue, bug or something broke specify you used the master branch and not a release tag, i tend to use changes that have not yet been merged to master first cuz i develop this for myself as target audience second cuz it will break on my machine first before breaking on someone else's, hopefully...